Open intervals in sums and products of Cantor sets: Statement of results

 \end{theorem}

-As also pointed out in Section 4, all of these intervals have lengths that are growing exponentially with $m$.
+As pointed out in Section 4 and easily verified, all of these intervals have lengths that are growing exponentially with $m$.

 Further, we also consider in Section 5 sums of Cantor sets of different types.
 In this case, we construct the following main theorem.
-The requirement of $\alpha_1=\beta_1$ is for convenience, and such a requirement is removed for similar question on the products.
+The requirement of $\alpha_1=\beta_1$ is for convenience, and such a requirement is removed later for the analogous question on the products of Cantor sets.